Spending time on Pinterest is so fun. It's amazing that some people actually get paid…

 World of Freelancers contains affiliate links.
 If you make a purchase through these links, I will earn a commission at no extra cost to you.

 A lot of people interested in freelancing are asking how to become a real estate virtual assistant.
-To help you find the answer to this question, I interviewed the guru of virtual assistants, Gina Horkey.
+To help you find the answer to this question, I’ve interviewed the guru of virtual assistants, Gina Horkey of Fully Booked VA.

-Even with no previous real estate training whatsoever, you can learn how to become a freelance real estate virtual assistant and work online where you want, when you want.
+Even with no previous real estate training whatsoever, you can learn how to become a real estate virtual assistant and work online where you want, when you want!

-A. Typical pain points for real estate agents are lack of systems, lack of social media presence, lack of follow-up, inability to prioritize time with the right tasks and burnout from an intense pace – are perfect for a virtual assistant to work wonders with right off the bat.
+For lots of reasons!
+Typical pain points for real estate agents are lack of systems, lack of social media presence, lack of follow-up, inability to prioritize time with the right tasks and burnout from an intense pace.
+These are all perfect for a virtual assistant to work wonders with right off the bat.

 A real estate VA can make a big impact on an agent’s bottom line by creating systems and taking over tasks that will free him or her up to get out there and sell more homes.

 How many hours of the week do real estate VA’s typically work?

 It really depends on your availability, your goals for your business, how much time you want to put into your work and what your clients’ needs are.
 There is plenty of opportunity to work part or full time, and you can always scale your time up as you further develop your working relationships.